Residual permutation test for regression coefficient testing: Analysis of statistical power

 \subsection{An algorithm for construction of permutation set}

-As demonstrated in Theorems~\ref{thm:null} and~\ref{thm:alternative1}, to successfully perform a test that is valid under the null and has sufficient statistical power to get the rate in~\eqref{eq:bn} in high-dimensional models, one needs a set of permutations satisfying both Assumptions~\ref{as:permutation} and~\ref{as:trace}.
+As demonstrated in Theorems~\ref{thm:null} and~\ref{thm:alternative1}, to successfully perform a test that is valid under the null and has sufficient statistical power to get the rate in~\eqref{eq:bn} {\rev when $n / p > 3 + m$ for some constant $m > 0$}, one needs a set of permutations satisfying both Assumptions~\ref{as:permutation} and~\ref{as:trace}.
 As demonstrated in Proposition~\ref{prop:algorithm} below, such permutation set always exist, so that we can at least apply a brute-forth algorithm to find a desired set.
-To improve computational efficiency, we further develop a randomized algorithm that can discover the desired permutation set with high probability (Algorithm~\ref{alg:perm}).
+To improve computational efficiency, we further develop a randomized algorithm that can discover the desired permutation set with high probability (Algorithm~\ref{alg:perm}). {\rev To understand this algorithm, notice that if we are just interested in Assumption~\ref{as:permutation}, one simple way is to divide the $n$ indices into $m := n / (K + 1)$ ordered list of indices and perform cyclic permutation on each sub-list.
+Specifically, we first denote $S_1, \ldots, S_m$ as $m$ ordered list of indices such that

-In fact, finding a permutation set that just satisfies Assumption~\ref{as:permutation} is trivial, as we can easily divide the indices $\{1, \ldots, n\}$ into $K+1$ subsets and change the order of subsets for permutation set construction.
-However, such construct cannot create sufficient randomness to satisfy Assumption~\ref{as:trace} for an arbitrary $\bX$.
-To generate extra randomness, we need to first shuffle the permutation of all indices and then construct $\cP_K$ on the randomized data.
-In Proposition~\ref{prop:algorithm}, we show that after doing $T$-th round of such random shuffling, Algorithm~\ref{alg:perm} is able to deliver a $\cP_K$ satisfying the desired properties with probability at least $1 - \frac{1}{K^T}$.